cloudmesh-community/fa18-523-60/paper/paper.md

    CGroup: /system.slice/mongodb.service
            └─2312 /usr/bin/mongod --unixSocketPrefix=/run/mongodb --config /etc/mongodb.conf

-The command below verifies the version,server and port
+6. Verfiy Config - The command below verifies the version,server and port

 `mongo --eval 'db.runCommand({ connectionStatus: 1 })'`

-Similarly, you can restart the MongoDB
+7. Similarly, you can restart the MongoDB

 `$sudo systemctl restart mongodb`

-To allow access to MongoDB from outside hosted server you can use below command.
+8. To allow access to MongoDB from outside hosted server you can use below command.
-It opens the fire wall connections [@www-digitaloceaninst]
+It opens the fire wall connections [@www-digitaloceaninst].

 `$sudo ufw allow from your_other_server_ip/32 to any port 27017`